Senate advances bipartisan legislation to counter China's growing influence - KESQ

 Schumer pushed back against this criticism late Wednesday night saying Democrats have “cooperated” with the minority and “had more amendments on this bill than any bill I can recall in a very long time.”
 So far, there have been 18 amendment votes, the majority of which were backed by Republicans.

 GOP senators aren’t the only ones that want to see changes in the bill.
 Vermont Sen. Bernie Sanders, an independent who caucuses with the Democrats, notably voted against advancing it as well on Thursday.
-The Vermont Independent has raised concerns over several provisions, including $10 billion in funds authorized for NASA that would likely benefit Jeff Bezos’ space company, Blue Origin, as well as $54 billion to the US semiconductor industry.
+The Vermont Independent has raised concerns over several provisions, including $10 billion in funds authorized for NASA that’s likely to benefit the space company of Amazon’s Jeff Bezos, as well as $54 billion to the US semiconductor industry.

 Still, Schumer touted the depth of bipartisanship on the measure, which is rare these days on Capitol Hill, and said it reveals that senators “want to work together” and how united both parties are “to preserve and maintain American leadership on the world stage.”